Spinal implant aims to restore walking in paralyzed patients

 Summary

-This study tests whether a device that sends mild electrical pulses to the spinal cord, combined with daily rehab, can help people with chronic spinal cord injury regain walking ability.
-Twelve adults with partial paralysis will receive the implant and be followed for a year.
-The main goals are to see if the approach is safe and if it improves walking speed, distance, and independence.
+This study tests a device that sends electrical pulses to the spinal cord, combined with daily rehab, to help people with chronic spinal cord injury regain walking ability.
+Twelve participants will receive the implant and be followed for over a year.
+The goal is to see if the approach is safe and improves walking and independence.

 Disclaimer Read more